errbotio/errbot/docs/user_guide/plugin_development/configuration.rst

 Using custom configuration checks
 ---------------------------------

-By default, Err will check the supplied configuration against the configuration template, and raise an error if the structure of the two doesn't match.
+By default, Errbot will check the supplied configuration against the configuration template, and raise an error if the structure of the two doesn't match.